 Think of What Your Customers Care About

 We found a great example of how important thanking your customers can be if done in an intelligent, caring way.
 Here’s how Gene Caballero, CEO of GreenPal (a landscaping company) does it:

 The thoughtfulness of this example is evident.
 It does an excellent job of highlighting a part of the customer’s life that is extremely important while improving the bond between the brand and the customer.
 This is exactly how you need to think about thanking your customers for their business, no matter whether you’re in SaaS, landscaping, or any other business area.

 For the purpose of visually digesting what an interesting way of saying thank you might look like, here is a video from Gary Vee you can use as reference for new ideas.

 Any Day of the Week Will Do

-It seems challenging to stand out in 2021.
+It seems challenging to stand out in an increasingly saturated SaaS market.
 After all, everything has been tried, tested, and then copied.

 But there’s still an abundance of ideas that can make an impact on your customers.
 One way is by sending a thank you gesture out of the blue.
 It doesn’t have to be extravagant or expensive – just thoughtful and sincere, enough so that customers know they’re appreciated for their investment and loyalty.